njelich/njelich.github.io/_tabs/press-kit.md

 Noah Jelich is a security researcher and software engineer at [Oasis](https://oasis.net/) with over a decade of experience specializing in blockchain security, TEE (Trusted Execution Environment) technology, and privacy-preserving systems.

 He previously served as Security Audit Team Lead at [Hacken](https://hacken.io/), managing a team of seven auditors and regularly analyzing active exploits to provide rapid security assessments.
 He currently advises [Cyber Capital](https://www.cyber.capital/), a hedge fund where he provides market insights and technical analysis, and is an active contributor to [Security Alliance](https://www.securityalliance.org/) (SEAL), the leading crypto security response organization that provides free services to hack victims.
+Outside work, he is a science Olympiad medalist (IJSO, EUSO) and maintains active interests in physics, particularly rocketry and radioastronomy.

-Noah is a regular conference speaker and science Olympiad medalist (IJSO, EUSO), with a global track record.
+Noah is a regular conference speaker with a global track record.
 His expertise spans application security and auditing, exploit analysis, advanced testing methods and privacy-enhancing technologies.

 ## Speaking Topics